sureshmelvinsigera/teaching-demo/README.md

     <img src="img-6.png" width="100">
 </p>

-**Aggregation** is shown as binary association with a hollow diamond as a symbol of the aggregation at the end of the association line.
-The part entity can belong to more than one aggregate classifier and it can exist independently of the aggregate.

-**Composition** is presented as binary association with a black diamond as a symbol of the composition at the end of the association line.
-A composition specifies that the lifetime of the part entity is dependent on the lifetime of the whole entity.

 #### Cardinality

 When data modeling methods talk about relationships, they use the term cardinality to indicate how many entities may be linked together.